 Tip: If you see multiple entries, look for something that reads Network, 802.11b or has WiFi in it.

 3. On the next screen, select Search Automatically for Updated Driver Software option and follow the prompts to update drivers.

 This Site can’t be reached Error in Chrome browser can be caused by browser extensions or change in browser settings.

-4. On the pop-up, click on the Reset Settings button.
+3. On the confirmation pop-up, click on Reset Settings button to confirm.

-After Resetting Chrome Browser, try to access the webpage and see if you are still getting “This Site Can’t Be reached” Error in Chrome browser on your computer.
+After Resetting Chrome Browser, try to access the webpage and see if you are still getting “This Site Can’t Be reached” Error on your computer.

 4. Flush DNS & Reset Network Adapter

 Flushing the DNS Cache and Resetting Network Adapter can help in fixing various network connectivity issues on a Windows computer.